The Drawing Year

 Our Shoreditch campus is located in a converted warehouse at the heart of East London’s art, design and fashion scene.
 There are two spacious, well-lit drawing studios, a fully-equipped intaglio print studio, a large exhibitions gallery and a reference art library.
 Individual studios for Drawing Year students are situated at Space Studios in Hackney, a short journey from the Royal Drawing School.

 Applicants for The Drawing Year will usually have completed a BA (Hons) degree in Fine Art or a related subject, but this is not essential.
 Places are awarded based on portfolio and interview.
 Applicants are expected to show a strong portfolio of work demonstrating a commitment to drawing and a level of artistic professionalism appropriate for study at MA level.
+The deadline for applications is 1 April 2019

 "Using the most limited of means, drawing offers some of the most demanding opportunities for growth to a contemporary artist, both visually and intellectually, allowing a free transition between mediums."